Differentiable solver for time-dependent deformation problems with contact: Adjoint-based objective derivatives

-$d_\prm\cL\,$ is expensive to compute if the dimension of $\prm$ is large; a direct computation involves solving $\pde(\vu,\prm) =0$ once for each component of $\prm$.
-In the adjoint approach only one solve is needed for any dimension of $\prm$.
+$d_\prm\cL\,$ is expensive to compute if the dimension of $\prm$ is large; a direct computation involves computing $d_{q_m} \vu$ (how solution changes according to parameter $q_m$) for every optimized parameter $q_m$ in $\prm$, which means solving $\lvert q \rvert$ different linear PDEs.
+Isolating all terms multiplying $d_\prm \vu$: